-At Zest Tea, we use non-GMO, plant-based ingredients to flavor our teas, but if you need a little extra sweetness, go ahead and add a teaspoon of one of these.
+At Zest Tea, we use non-GMO, plant-based ingredients to flavor our teas.
+All the delicious beverage in our Energy Collection, for example, contain natural flavorings and ingredients for a thirst-quenching taste.
+However, if you need a little extra sweetness, go ahead and add a teaspoon of one of these.

 Refined sugar is a natural way to add sweetness to your tea.
 Refined white sugar is the most popular choice.
 Add 1 teaspoon to your hot tea and go from there.
 Many iced teas already contain added sugars, so think carefully before adding a teaspoon of sugar to those.

 You could also try brown sugar, for a warmer and richer flavor.

 Coconut sugar is an alternative to regular sugar that can also be used to sweeten tea.
 This natural sweetener comes from the sap of the coconut palm tree, so you cannot make it at home with store-bought coconuts.
 The glycemic index and nutrition of coconut sugar is virtually identical to white cane sugar, so there's no real health benefit to take advantage of by choosing one over the other.

 Don't worry, coconut sugar won't make your plain tea taste like coconuts.
 This sweetener has mellow caramel notes, more similar to brown sugar than white sugar.
 It's great in coffee as well as tea.